 As for the approach of some scholars whereby they call for unity between the various Sunni subgroups, but only without compromising their beliefs and practices and for common causes, this does not address the underlying problem and can never be a long-term solution to the prevailing discord.

-In this article, I will explore a possible method of achieving intra-Sunni theological unity amongst those who affiliate themselves to Ahl al-Sunnat wa al-Jama'at in general (such as Ash'aris, Salafis, Deobandis, and Barelwis), but are subsequently divided by internal sectarian differences.
+In this article, I will explore a possible method of achieving intra-Sunni theological unity amongst those who affiliate themselves to Ahl al-Sunnat wa al-Jama'at, but are subsequently divided by internal sectarian differences (such as Maturidis, Ash'aris, Salafis, Deobandis, and Barelwis).
 Working from within the Sunni paradigm, I will begin by classifying Islamic beliefs and practices according to their varying degrees of definitiveness and detailing the responsibilities Muslims bear towards each category.
 Thereafter, allocating the contentious issues of intra-Sunni sectarianism to one of these classes will allow me to determine the responsibility Muslims bear towards the contentious matters too and resultantly, present a method for creedal unity.
 Certain practical hindrances to the proposal will also be considered.

 ٱلۡیَوۡمَ أَكۡمَلۡتُ لَكُمۡ دِینَكُمۡ وَأَتۡمَمۡتُ عَلَیۡكُمۡ نِعۡمَتِی

 This day I have perfected for you your religion and completed upon you My favour